Three questions about taking the birth control pill (and plenty of answers)

 First starting the pill and birth control backups

 With all BCPs (birth control pills), to be as safe as possible, and in the interest of having as much protection as possible, it is strongly advised to back up the pill with condom use when using the pill as birth control.

-Most effectiveness rates for the pill are lower for younger women, usually because plenty of younger women are having to hide the pill and/or be sneaky in taking them, so it's more likely that younger women, rather than older women, will miss pills and/or take pills late, which can reduce effectiveness.
-Too, younger women who don't tell their general doctors they are using the pill may not be warned in advance about drug interactions with the pill and general medications (usually that's only the case with one class of antibiotics and some herbal supplements) or that some illness can reduce effectiveness.
+Most effectiveness rates for the pill are lower for younger people, usually because plenty of younger people are having to hide the pill and/or be sneaky in taking them, so it's more likely that younger people, rather than older people, will miss pills and/or take pills late, which can reduce effectiveness.
+Too, younger people who don't tell their general doctors they are using the pill may not be warned in advance about drug interactions with the pill and general medications (usually that's only the case with one class of antibiotics and some herbal supplements) or that some illness can reduce effectiveness.

 If you are NOT going to back up with condoms, and are just starting the pill, we strongly advise you to wait one full cycle of active pills before using ONLY the pill as birth control, even though for many people, the pill may likely be fully effective within seven days, and for some, even sooner.
 If you have gone without a backup method in those first seven days and had sex with only the pill, it is advised to call your healthcare provider and ask about emergency contraception.
 You may also want to consider doing so if you went without a backup in that first cycle.